andrew-edwards/empirical-dyn-mod/README.md

 1. Get the Hastings and Powell (1991) model working to reproduce what they did.
 There is recent code on the rEDM GitHub site.
 3. If that is doable then maybe apply to Edwards and Brindley (1996 or 1999) NPZ (nutrient-phytoplankton-zooplankton) model with forcing and noise.
 This would be good because the dynamical behaviour (without noise) is somewhat understood, as is effect of adding a detritus compartment and changing zooplankton mortality.
 Can look at areas of parameter space that, without forcing or stochasticity, have a chaotic attractor or just limit cycles (oscillations) or just steady states.
 2. Understand the time downsampling issue.
-4. Could ask Hao what they're doing with the multiview embedding (MVE) and Fraser River Sodckeye.
+4. Could ask Hao what they're doing with the multiview embedding (MVE) and Fraser River Sockeye.
 5. Just play with the code to understand it more.
 6. Ask Alida and others what kind of data sets they have.
 7. Better understand how the methods can be used for forecasting.